 All MLTC courses require matriculation in the program or permission of the instructor for registration.
-All MLTC Courses require a grade of "C" or better in order to progress to the MLT Clinical Practicum.
+All courses require a grade of "C" or better in order to progress through the program.
 The Clinical Practicum must be passed with a grade of "C" or better for course completion.